Alfresco/acs-packaging/DISCLOSURES.md

 - org.alfresco:alfresco-content-services - versions 7.0.0.2 , 7.0.0.1 , 7.0
 - org.alfresco:alfresco-content-services - versions from (including) 7.0.1.0 up to (including) 7.0.1.2

-The third issue fixed is an Blind SSRF that could be executed through a specific document format transformation.
+The third issue fixed is a Blind SSRF that could be executed through a specific document format transformation.
 The issue has been fixed by disabling the specific tranformation through configuration.
 This issue was assigned provisional number CVE-2021-41792.
 Affected versions include:
 - org.alfresco:alfresco-content-services - versions from (including) 5.0.x.x up to (including) 5.2.7.11
 - org.alfresco:alfresco-content-services - versions from (including) 6.0.0.x up to (including) 6.0.1.9
 - org.alfresco:alfresco-content-services - versions from (including) 6.1.0.x up to (including) 6.1.1.10